abgox/scoop-tools/readme.md

 > [!Tip]
 >
+> - Take `scoop-install` as an example.
-> When you run `scoop-install abyss/abgox.scoop-i18n`, it goes through the following process:
+> - When you run `scoop-install abyss/abgox.scoop-i18n`, it goes through the following process:

 1. `scoop-install` reads the following two configuration values: